Chronovyan/4everCode/ROADMAP.md

-# Forever Documentation Roadmap
+# 4ever Documentation Roadmap

 ## Overview
-This document outlines our plan for enhancing and maintaining the Forever programming language documentation.
+This document outlines our plan for enhancing and maintaining the 4ever programming language documentation.
 It serves as a living document that will be updated as we make progress.

 ## Related Documents

 - [CHANGELOG.md](CHANGELOG.md) - Version history and release notes
-- [GitHub Issues](https://github.com/Forever/Forever.github.io/issues) - Bug reports and feature requests
+- [GitHub Issues](https://github.com/4ever/4ever.github.io/issues) - Bug reports and feature requests

 ## Current Focus: Documentation Enhancement (Q2 2025)